Mcmicc3/linked-blog-starter-md/To Do.md

 ****
 1. Help Mom lower Internet Bill
-2.
+2. Update slides for Orientation / Come up with speech
-3.
+3. Create Windows VM for Access
-4. Create Homelab
+4.
 5. Update Resume
 6. Get Security Plus
-7.
+7. Create Homelab
 8. Read IT Books
 9. Help make playbooks
 10. Learn how to make templates for Obsidian
-11. RICE Endeavor (Waybar)
+11. RICE Endeavor and Pop(Waybar)
 12. Figure out gaming on Linux
 13. Learn how to backup dot files on Github
 14. Dentist Appointment